Fiesselmann thiophene synthesis

 The Fiesselmann thiophene synthesis is a name reaction in organic chemistry that allows for the generation of 3-hydroxy-2-thiophenecarboxylic acid derivatives from α,β-acetylenic esters with thioglycolic acid and its derivatives under the presence of a base.
 The reaction was developed by Hans Fiesselmann in the 1950s.

 Mechanism

-After deprotonation the thioglycolic acid ester attacks the tripel bond of the alkyne.
-Another addition takes place on the resulting double bond.
-Via deprotonation of a thioglycolic acid ester moiety the cyclization is initialized.
-From the resulting thiolane an alcoholate is eliminated to yield a ketone.
-Elimination of a thioglycolic acid ester results in an α,β-unsaturated ketone.
-Tautomerization leads to the desired product.
+After deprotonation, the thioglycolic acid ester attacks the triple bond of the alkyne.
+A second addition then takes place on the resulting double bond.
+The cyclization is initiated deprotonation of a thioglycolic acid ester moiety, and an alcoholate is eliminated from the resulting thiolane to yield a ketone.
+Elimination of a thioglycolic acid ester results in an α,β-unsaturated ketone, which tautomerizes to the desired product.

 Applications

 A variation of the Fiesselmann synthesis by Lissavetzky starts from a cyclic β-ketoester and thioglycolic acid.
 In combination with an alcohol (R4OH) the monoadduct is the main product.
 Without the addition of alcohol a thioacetal is generated.
 In presence of potassium hydroxide it can be esterificated and cyclisized.
 To cyclisize the mono adduct a sodium alcoholate is used.

 If the substrate contains a nitrile instead of an ester group the reaction will result in 3-aminothiophenes.
 Scott used this approach to synthesis a p38 kinase inhibitor.

 The reaction also works with aromatic derivates.
 Fry used this variation for the synthesis of tyrosinkinase inhibitors, starting from a substituted pyridine.

 Nicolaou used the conditions of the Fiesselmann thiophene synthesis to show potential DNA cleaving properties of golfomycin A, a cyclic alkyne with potential antitumor activity.
 The Fiesselmann synthesis is also used to produce potential antiallergy agents, antileishmanial and antifungal agents and thieno[b]azepinediones.